 Step 1: Combine all the ingredients in the blender and blend until completely smooth.

-Step 2: Place ¼ cup of the pancake batter on a griddle or non-stick pan and cook on medium heat for 2-3 minutes on each side or until golden brown.
+Step 2: Place ¼ cup of the pancake batter on a griddle or non-stick pan and cook over medium heat for 2-3 minutes on each side or until golden brown.
 Don't flip until you see bubbles and edges are set.

 Recipe Tips